ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

    - Make the required changes.
    - Change the value `all_firwewall = true`.

-2. If you don't already have one, obtain a [Platform API key](https://{DomainName}/iam/apikeys) and export the API key for use by terraform:
+2. If you don't already have one, obtain a [Platform API key](https://{DomainName}/iam/apikeys) and export the API key for use by Terraform:

    ```sh
    export IBMCLOUD_API_KEY=YourAPIKEy
    ```
    {: codeblock}

 3. Since it is important that each layer is installed in the correct order and some steps in this tutorial will install multiple layers a shell command **./apply.sh** is provided.
 The following will display help:

    ```sh
    ./apply.sh
    ```
    {: codeblock}

 4. You could apply all of the layers configured by executing `./apply.sh : :`.
 The colons are shorthand for first (or config_tf) and last (vpe_dns_forwarding_rules_tf).
 The **-p** prints the layers:

    ```sh
    ./apply.sh : : -p